 Parents who reach an out of court settlement and agreement about child support do not have to strictly apply the Child Support Guidelines.
 Our team of highly skilled Kitchener family law lawyers have the expertise to help you determine your child’s rights with regard to ongoing child support, special or extraordinary expenses, including those that are beyond the daily expenses of the child, such as recreational activities, special needs of the child, and the sharing of post-secondary education expenses.

-If you believe that you are not receiving the child support that your children are entitled to, or the other parent is in breach of an existing court Order, we invite you to contact our firm.
+If you would like to discuss how the Child Support Guidelines apply to your family, if you believe that you are not receiving the child support that your children are entitled to, or the other parent is in breach of an existing court order, we invite you to contact our firm.